-WMA 11, located in the southeast corner of the WNYNSC outside the 81 hectares (200 acres) of the Project Premises and the SDA, is shown on Figure C-12.
+WMA 11, located in the southeast corner of WNYNSC outside the Project Premises and the SDA, is shown on Figure C-12.
 The only facility in this WMA analyzed in this EIS is the Scrap Material Landfill.
 The Bulk Storage Warehouse and the Hydrofracture Test Well Area will be decommissioned before the starting point of this EIS.